2br-2b/cerebro-brave-search/README.md

-# Cerebro-Google
+# Cerebro-Brave-Search

-> A Cerebro plugin to look up Google
+> A Cerebro plugin to search using Brave Search

 ![](screenshot.png)